hackerb9/vt340test/charset/uplineload/README.md

 ### Example output

+This is a montage of the output files:

 ![Grid of DEC Technical Character Set characters](tcs-montage.png "VT340 Technical Character Set 10x20")

-Also see the individual sixel image files in this directory's subdirectories.
+Also see the individual sixel image files in the subdirs of this directory.